vphantom/vpweb/README.md

 The minimalistic library aims to make "Vanilla JS" development more expressive without masking the native objects or impeding run-time performance.
 More specifically:

 - 100% compatible with plain JS, every function is independently opt-in
-- Compatibility down to Chrome/Edge/Opera 80, Safari 12, Firefox 78
+- Compatibility down to Chrome/Edge/Opera 79, Safari 12, Firefox 78
 - Abstract away boilerplate and alias frequently used long-named symbols
 - Cooperate with tree-shaking bundlers
-- Tiny: stay under 4KB minified non-compressed
+- Tiny: stay under 4KB minified (not compressed)

 Specifically avoided are:

+- To wrap native objects (i.e. `HTMLElement`)
 - To alias or wrap the entire DOM API
-- Developer comforts which would incur run-time overhead (i.e. a `$()`)
+- Development-time comforts with run-time overhead (i.e. a universal `$()`)

 ### Stdlib